bosonprotocol/docs.bosonprotocol.io/src/docs/advanced-topics/token-engineering.md

 Here we model 'Phase-1' of the ecosystems value flows for the network.
 In this case, we have a supply of commitment token vouchers being minted by sellers.
-Sellers are recruited to the platform by aggregators, of which we assume a linear growth rate, but a non-linear growth in sellers.
+Sellers are recruited to the platform by aggregators, for which we assume a linear growth rate, but a non-linear growth in sellers.
 In this model, each seller introduces a single type of product into the marketplace, represented by a commitment token voucher set (ERC1155).
 Each product has a quantity available, a price, an underlying quality, a popularity, and other attributes such as name.
 We also assume that the number of buyers in the market will increase non-linearly as the number of diverse products grows linearly.
-Complaints and faults are sampled from a random distribution based off of the underlying value of each commitment voucher item.
+Complaints and faults are sampled from a random distribution based on the underlying value of each commitment voucher item.
 As items result in complaints or faults, their public popularity score decreases.